e-Learning Blog

 ・Grade Management

-・Report/Assignment Grading and Evaluation
+・Report / Assignment Grading and Evaluation

 ・Test Quality Analysis

-・Progress Management Report
+・Progress Management Reports

-・Completion Certificate
+・Completion Certificates

 ・Open Badges

-・GDPR (General Data Protection Regulation)
+・GDPR (General Data Protection Regulation in the EU)

-・SSO (Single Sign-On: Seamless System Access through Authentication Integration)
+・SSO (Single Sign-On: Seamless system access through authentication integration)

 ・MFA (Multi-Factor Authentication)

-・Advice in Group/Individual Forums
+・Advice in Group / Individual Forums

 ・Feedback

-In addition, if the LMS is an open source such as Moodle, it is also possible to add necessary functions through plugin development.
-By customizing the functions freely, it is possible to create a more user-friendly and effective e-learning environment.
+Furthermore, if the LMS is based on open-source platforms like Moodle, it is also possible to add necessary features through plugin development.
+By freely customizing the features, we can create a more user-friendly and effective e-learning environment.

-5. Three Things Needed for Introducing e-Learning
+5. Three Things Needed for the Implementation of e-Learning

-By utilizing feature-rich e-learning, it has been found that high-quality learning experiences can be easily and efficiently provided.
-In order to introduce such e-learning, it is necessary to have ① e-learning system (LMS), ② teaching materials, and ③ support system for learners.
+By utilizing feature-rich e-learning, we have found that it is possible to provide a high-quality learning experience easily and efficiently.
+To implement such e-learning, the following three elements are necessary: ① e-learning system (LMS), ② teaching materials, ③ support system for learners.

-① e-learning system (LMS)
+① e-Learning System (LMS)

 ② Teaching Materials

-・Use materials provided by e-learning providers
+・Use materials provided by the e-learning provider

-Support System for Learners
+③Support System for Learners